Installing Debian on UEFI Systems: A Guide to GPT Partitioning

 - If the system still refuses to boot from USB, the most reliable method is to physically disconnect the internal drive containing Windows or macOS.

 Now that you've adjusted your BIOS settings and disconnected any drives with preinstalled systems, you might find that the Debian live system still refuses to boot.
 Some systems are locked down so tightly, via Secure Boot, firmware restrictions, or vendor-specific quirks, that installing Linux becomes impractical without risking a working setup.
 In such cases, it's often better to walk away than to force an installation that may compromise the machine.
-There are still few points you can consider on your own risk.

 This guide assumes you're installing Debian on a completely empty disk.
 Dual-booting with another OS is possible but adds complexity and is not covered here.
 Either wipe your existing disk or use a new one.
-If needed, here’s a quick way to erase a disk using dd
+If needed, here’s a quick way to erase a disk using dd:

 dd if=/dev/zero of=/dev/sdX bs=128K status=progress